 Only perform procedures as detailed in this guide.
-It is recommended that the assistance of an authorized Sea-Doo dealer be periodically obtained on other components/systems not covered in this Unless otherwise speciauide. fied, engine must not be running and the safety lanyard must be removed from its post for all maintenance procedures.
+It is recommended that the assistance of an authorized Sea-Doo dealer be periodically obtained on other components/ systems not covered in this guide.
+Unless otherwise specified, engine must not be running and the safety lanyard must be removed from its post for all maintenance procedures.
 Components inside engine compartment may be hot.
-When components condition seems less than satisfactory, replace with genuine BRP parts or approved equivalents.
+When components condition seems less than satisfactory, replace with genuine BOMBARDIER parts or approved equivalents.